 After we posted our Cold Process Leopard Spot Tutorial, one of the commenters asked if we could make this out of melt and pour.
 Challenge accepted!
 You could easily whip a top to make this look even more similar to its cold process counterpart.
-This is a fun project that utilizes our Ice Tubes Mold to creatively make leopard inspired-spots.
+This is a fun project that utilizes our 4-in-1 Mini Cylinder Silicone Mold to creatively make leopard inspired-spots.
 This is a multi-part tutorial that requires several days to complete, but we think the result is worth it.
 For even more animal print goodness, check out the cold process version of this tutorial.

 What You’ll Need: